TranslationalBioinformaticsLab/INDELfindR/README.md

                         to be reported (default = 10).
   -o filepath, --outname filepath
-                        Define the output directory path
+                        Define the output directory path -gv hgversion, --genome_version hgversion
+                        Specify the genome version used to align your bam file (hg19 or hg38 only - default hg38)
 ```

 #### Run INDELfindR with Demo Data